gshipley/enterprise_training/EnterpriseManual.md

 Your application will be executed by the .openshift/action_hooks/start script, and will be stopped by the .openshift/action_hooks/stop script.

-**Note:** DIY applications are unsupported but is a great way for developers to try out unsupported languages, frameworks, or middleware that doesn’t ship as an official OpenShift Enterprise cartridge.
+**Note:** DIY applications are unsupported but is a great way for developers to try out unsupported languages, frameworks, or middleware that doesn't ship as an official OpenShift Enterprise cartridge.

 ##**Creating a DIY application type**